-Daylight savings time ended yesterday morning, prompting the punctually minded to wheel the hands of their analog clocks back one hour.
+Each time daylight savings time comes and goes, the punctually minded among us rush to wheel the hands of our analog clocks back or forward one hour.
 No such fussing is needed for the clocks in the Museum’s collection, which hold court in the Getty Center’s South Pavilion along with the furniture, paneled rooms, tapestries, and other treasures from our decorative arts collection.

 That’s because, for these clocks, time stands eternally still.
 Their delicate mechanisms would be damaged by perpetual movement, so their hands remain fixed—meaning they tell time correctly only twice a day.
 And for most of these clocks, that time is 10:10 (give or take a few).